magento/devdocs/guides/v2.3/graphql/reference/directory.md

 title: Directory endpoint
 ---

-To retrieve country and regional directory information, use the `country`, `countries`, and `currency` endpoints.
+To retrieve country and regional directory information, use the `country`, `countries`, and `currency` queries.

 ### Country attributes {#countryAttributes}